Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 #### 2. Configure the Linux session for timeout and default shell

-In this step we need to connect to the EC2 instance in order to interact with the MSK cluster.
+In this step we need to connect to the EC2 instance in order to ingest the real-time data.

-Go to the AWS [Systems Manager](https://us-west-2.console.aws.amazon.com/systems-manager/home) console in the same region where you setup the MSK cluster, Click `Session Manager` on the left pane.
+Go to the AWS [Systems Manager](https://us-west-2.console.aws.amazon.com/systems-manager/home) console in the same region where you setup the EC2 instance, Click `Session Manager` on the left pane.

 ![](assets/session-mgr-1.png)